bkager/Tiny-node-cookbook/recipe-cat-server-1.md

 Remember that Node takes the arriving http request--which might have been created by an app written in a completely different programming language--and shapes it into a JavaScript object.
 When it formats the request into JavaScript, it makes it an instance of the IncomingMessage class, which is part of the `http` module.
 This means that the http request object now has all the data sent by the browser in the original http request, plus Node has given it the properties, methods, etc. from the IncomingMessage class in order to make it easier to work with.

 Take a look at the docs for the [IncomingMessage class](https://nodejs.org/docs/latest/api/http.html) on the http module page.
 The three properties that we care about right now are `message.headers`, `message.method`, and `message.url`.
-In the list of properties and methods belonging to this class, small 'm' `message` means any instance of the IncomingMessage class, with `message` as a placeholder for whatever you've named your request object.
-People usually call their IncomingMessage instances `req` when they name them in the parameters of the request handler, so if you follow that convention you'll access these properties in your code by typing `req.headers`, `req.method`, and `req.url`, and that's usually what you'll see in code examples.
+In the list of properties and methods belonging to this class, small 'm' `message` means any instance of the IncomingMessage class.
+It's a placeholder for whatever you've named your actual request object.
+As you've seen, people usually call their IncomingMessage instances `req` when they name them in the parameters of the request handler, so if you follow that convention you'll access these properties in your code by typing `req.headers`, `req.method`, and `req.url`, and that's usually what you'll see in code examples.

 All of these properties help to get us access to useful information from the request object. `message.method` returns the http verb used for the request (GET, POST, etc.). `message.url` returns the path the request was sent to. `message.headers` returns the headers of request object, but formatted into an object that's more user-friendly than the way they appear on the request object itself.